-Explore using mobile tools for project management tasks, differentiation in the classroom, transition to the flipped classroom, and assessment data analysis.
+Learn how to use mobile tools for project management tasks, differentiation, transition to the flipped/blended learning, and assessment data analysis.
 Develop tools and metrics to evaluate the success of mobile learning technologies.

-Mobile learning research, trends, instructional design strategies for curriculum integration, and professional development.
+Mobile learning research, trends, instructional design strategies for training, curriculum integration, and professional development.

 This course is an approved elective in the Master of Science in Education online degree program.

 NOTE: You may enroll in this course to meet your goals for professional development, license renewal, or to complete graduate credits and transfer to another university.

 Participants will need only one of the following: an iPad (any version), or iPod Touch, or iPhone or a smartphone.
 This course provides hands-on exploration to integrate mobile learning in your classroom, professional development or training program.